temporalinterference/temporalinterference.github.io/content/cards/news-20260618-Clinic-Ready-GUI/index.md

 ---
-title: Clinic-Ready GUI - Custom-Built for Your Study
+title: Clinic-Ready GUI, Custom-Built for Your Study

 ---
 June 18, 2026